MathieuB1/kafka-elk-input/README.md

   3. Change the ip-address in KAFKA_ADVERTISED_HOST_NAME to ip-address of your machine, remember that `localhost` DOES NOT work for some reason.

+    Can also work with something like this:

+    `docker run --rm debian:latest ip route | awk '/^default via / { print $3 }'`

   4. Create/Build the images using docker-compose:

     `docker-compose up`